The story of the family God has mixed together for us as we try to follow Him wherever He may lead.

 The city of Memphis:

-Here is an area where another river is joining the MS. And finally, we reached the Gulf of Mexico.
+And finally, we reached the Gulf of Mexico.
 It's a one acre sized pond that you can go paddle boating on (which I didn't tell them).

 We then rode the monorail back over the river and checked out of the hotel.
 We had a 5.5 hour drive to John's parents' house in Poplarville, MS. This drive also went very well.
 We stayed Friday night and all of Saturday with Grandma and Grandpa and left Sunday morning.
 We had a very exciting day, which I will tell you about next time I blog.